 This is one of the most important events in your child’s life.
 The same way people take senior pictures or engagement photos, take time to take some photos.
 This will allow your child a chance to shine and feel special, and it will also impress upon him or her the importance of this event.
 Here are some of our favorites:

 |Photo from Pinterest.||Photo from Great Ideas.|

 3. Help kids feel individual at the baptism service.

 When I got baptized, we had a special Saturday service just for me alone.
 But when some of my younger siblings got baptized, they did so in a much larger event with all the other kids in their stake who had turned eight that same month.
 I remember feeling sorry for them that some of that specialness had been taken away.
 But there are still ways to highlight the uniqueness and spiritual experiences of each child there.
 This spotlight from Over the Big Moon is a great start, and they also have some great baptism printables if you follow the link.

 4. Give kids something to commemorate the experience.

 Young Women receive their medallion when they complete the program to show a rite of passage and their spiritual progression.
 I wear a ring on my left hand that reminds me each day of the love I have for my husband and the commitments we have made to each other.
 This isn’t a birthday celebration and we shouldn’t give gifts just for fun, but a couple meaningful items could help your child remember the covenants he or she has made and hold close to them.
 Here are some great suggestions.

-Let your child pick out a special CTR ring.
-(Here are a few of our favorites.)
+- CTR rings (Here are a few of our favorites.)

-I received this exact framed poem and image of "My Three White Dresses" as a present from my primary teacher, and I still have it.
+Some of us received this exact framed poem and image of "My Three White Dresses" as a present from our Primary teachers.
 You can read the poem here.
 You can also get a book version of this poem and one for boys, "White Shirts."